-- You may pay lower taxes if you're current tax rate is lower than your expected tax rate in retirement.
+- You may pay lower taxes if your current tax rate is lower than your expected tax rate in retirement.

 - Diversifying your retirement assets by tax treatment may give you greater flexibility to manage your taxable income in retirement, so you don't have to worry as much about future income tax rates.

-- There are no required minimum distributions (RMDs) while the original account holder is alive, allowing your assets to grow tax deferred over a longer period.
+- No minimum distributions (RMDs) are required while the original account holder is alive, allowing your assets to grow tax deferred over a longer period.